 Identifying unassisted requests for services in the Specialist Homelessness Services Collection (SHSC)

 Unassisted requests for services are instances where a person requests assistance from a SHS agency and receives no assistance at the time of request.
-The information required by the SHSC is limited as it is not always appropriate for an agency to collect the same detailed information as they would if the person was to become a client.
+The information required for reporting is limited as it is not always appropriate for an agency to collect the same detailed information as they would if the person was to become a client.

-Importantly, for some central intake models, the role of intake agencies is to identify and link clients to an agency well suited to the individual client's needs.
+The data does not reflect that some people may seek support from multiple different agencies on the same day, or that clients unassisted on one day may receive support another day.
+Also, some states/territories have central intake models, that is, agencies that link clients to specific services suited to the individual client's needs.
 This may decrease the number of unassisted requests for services for jurisdictions operating central intake services.

 See Technical information for more information on measuring unassisted requests in the SHSC.

-Some key trends in unassisted requests since 2016–17 include:
+Some key trends in unassisted requests over time include:

 Key findings – Clients’ unmet need for services